joemar12/YTMCalcML/README.md

 # YTMCalcML

-An attempt to use Machine Learning to predict Bond Yield to Maturity (YTM) instead of the trial and error method.
+An attempt to use Machine Learning to predict Bond Yield to Maturity (YTM) instead of the approximation method.
 Currently the model still needs tweaking to achieve higher accuracy, though.

 ### Training data